Ambusy/prrtvrowcol/README.md

 3. a table of 999 rows. each row with 4 elements (Output parameter):

     a.
 Field name

     b.
 Row number of the field

     c.
 Column number of the field

     d.
 Length of the field

 Compile and use.
+For more information about retrievable information look for IBM's documentation on "List Fields (QUSLFLD) API"